9 Expert Tips for Stunning Balloon Flower Care + Growth!

 • The balloon flower plants don’t need to be fed heavily.
 Adding a bit of compost or organic matter during the spring season enhances their flower production.

-• Also, if you add some compost on top in the fall season, it helps in replenishing the plant to be ready for the next year.
+• Also, if you add some compost on top in the fall season, it helps replenish the plant to be ready for the next year.

 • Balloon flowers also have a strong resistance against pests and diseases.
 The only care that needs to be taken is to check for snails and slugs as they feed on the plants sometimes and make them weak.